cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

---- w3 Agenda
+--- w2 Agenda

 - Q and A - 5/10 min
 - What is Networking?
 - Networking with TCP
+ (talking about HTTP)
 - build server/build a client
 - you are going to connect to my server !!! :)

-### What is Networking???
+### What is Networking

-- two different communicating with each other
+Communication and exchange of info with each other (people)

-### Vasily's Tips for Networking
+### Vasiliy's top tips for networking

-- Say Hello!  ( greet the person)
+- Say Hello!!!
-- firm handshake (deprecated)
+- Elbow Bump
-- Say your name
+- Say your name !
-- try not to be nervous
+- Try to be relaxed
-- show intersted in the topic that is discussed
+- show interest in the topic that is discussed
+- wait for a person to finish a sentance try not interupt
 - have a proper sendoff/goodbye

-### People use Different Mediums to Communicate
+### People's communication Mediums

-- air
+- Phone
-- light
+- Air
+- Computers (Zoom, Whatsapp, Discord)
-- pen/paper
+- Carrier Pigeons
-- type
+- Smoke Signals
-- computers
+- Messages the bottle
-- smoke signals
-- can phones
-- carrier pigeons

 ### Computers Communication Mediums

-- bluetooth
+- Wifi
-- wifi
+- Ethernet Cable
-- ethernet
+- Bluetooth
-- NFC
+- NFC's
-- USB
+- Radars
-- Radar
+- SSH

-### Communication Rules
+### Computer Communication (from client to server....)

 T C P
 Transmission Control Protocol

-Computer A is server
+There is a server....
-Computer B is a client
+And there is a client ( or a bunch of clients)

-Computer A turns on, and waits there until anybody connects with them Computer B connects with Computer A
-Both are listening to each other and waiting for some sort of message Computer B can send messages to computer A
+The server gets initialized, and listens to connections..

+A client can connect to a server

+A Client can send a message to a server
+A Server can send a message to a client

+A client can disconnect~

-Computer A can send messages back to Computer B
+A server can take a clients message, send it to another client ?

-Computer B can disconnect from computer A

-- Messages cannot be send to each other at the same time ?

-HTTP

-HTTP/S
+There needs a delay of some sort to make sure that client/server messages dont collide ^---- there are two different ways to send messages

+H T T P / H T T P S

-HyperText Transmission Protocol
+HyperText Transfer Protocol

-When you establish a connection and do your exchange of request and response
-The client disconnects....
+...
+Client can REQUEST one thing from a server
+Server must respond back with a RESPONSE

+Connection is terminated!!